Paragliding Safety

 Safety is a giant topic and needs inclusion in every aspect of paragliding.
-When you begin, it involves finding the right instructor to assist and enable you to build systems and techniques to manage safety.
-Having a good sense of risk management and a good attitude are keys in the long haul.
+When you begin, it involves finding the right instructor to assist and you to build systems and techniques to manage safety.
+Having a good sense of risk management and a good attitude are keys to success in the long haul.
 As you grow as a pilot, safety requires the elimination of ego and callousness.

 Some say that it is not possible to teach a good attitude.
 Ultimately, attitude comes from the inside, so teaching attitude is limited to how the student absorbs and personalizes lessons about approach and perspective.
-Instructors can help to instill awareness of flying factors to help a student have a better attitude.
+Instructors can help instill awareness of flying factors to help a student have a better attitude.
 As a student of paragliding, you need to understand that you will always need to keep your guard up.
-You need to always put safety at the top of your priorities and use this in your decision making and flight planning.
-Attitude and perspective are really the keys to a pilots being able to look after themselves.
+You need to always put safety at the top of your priorities and use this in your decision-making and flight planning.
+Attitude and perspective are really the keys to a pilot being able to look after themselves.

 Only Four Things